 Now I want to move the black rectangle I can easily move it because it’s in different layers.
 I can also place it behind the first one and all you need to do this is just drag the black layer below the pink one.
 Now you can move any rectangle wherever you want, you can also change the opacity and blend mode of both rectangle.
 So this is how layer works in Photoshop.

-Photoshop Layer masks as I mentioned earlier in this tutorial are the important aspects in Photoshop.
+Photoshop Layer masks as I mentioned earlier in this tutorial are the important aspects of Photoshop.
 The Layer mask is used to control the transparency of layer but it’s different from layer opacity.
 Layer opacity controls the transparency of the entire layer at once, a mask gives you more precise control over very specific areas or wherever you want.

 In simple words, you can use the layer mask to hide the different parts of layers which you can’t do using the opacity of layers.

-Open up any image in Photoshop.
+Open up an image in Photoshop.
 So let’s open the bridge image in Photoshop.